Socket 478

 Socket 478, also known as mPGA478 or mPGA478B, is a 478-contact CPU socket used for Intel's Pentium 4 and Celeron series CPUs.

 Socket 478 was launched in August 2001 in advance of the Northwood core to compete with AMD's 462-pin Socket A and their Athlon XP processors.
 Socket 478 was intended to be the replacement for Socket 423, a Willamette-based processor socket which was on the market for only a short time.

 This was the last Intel desktop socket to use a pin grid array (PGA) interface.
 All later Intel desktop sockets use a land grid array (LGA) interface.

-Socket 478 was phased out with the launch of LGA 775 in 2004.
+Socket 478 marked the beginning of Intel 64 and NX bit with support on some later processors.
+Intel discontinued Socket 478 in favor of LGA 775 with the launch of the 64-bit version of its 90 nm "Prescott"-based Pentium 4 HT and Celeron D in 2004.

 Technical specifications

 Socket 478 was used for all Northwood Pentium 4 and Celeron processors.
 It supported the first Prescott Pentium 4 processors and all Willamette Celerons, along with several of the Willamette-series Pentium 4s.
 Socket 478 also supported the newer Prescott-based Celeron D processors (which were also one of the last CPUs made for the socket), and early Pentium 4 Extreme Edition processors with 2 MB of L3 CPU cache.

-While Intel's mobile CPUs are available in 478-pin packages, they in fact only operate in a range of slightly differing sockets such as Socket 479, Socket M, and Socket P, all of which are electrically incompatible with each other including Socket 478.
+While Intel's mobile CPUs are available in 478-pin packages, they in fact only operate in a range of slightly differing sockets such as Socket 479 (both mPGA478A and mPGA478C/mPGA479M/μFCPGA/μPGA479M), Socket M, and Socket P, all of which are electrically (and sometimes pin) incompatible with each other including Socket 478.

 Socket 478 is used in combination with DDR SDRAM, as well as SDR SDRAM, RDRAM and DDR2 SDRAM.